A sound managed services strategy keeps companies in the green

 Further environmental benefits—as well as productivity gains and cost savings—result from using automated workflow solutions to capture and route essential information without printing, copying, rekeying or physically transporting documents.

 Unum Group, a provider of financial protection benefits in the U.S. and U.K., implemented Lexmark MPS with custom MFP workflow applications.
 Now, Unum employees can access more than 30 critical business processes directly from the eTask touch screen interface on Lexmark MFPs.
 Employees can walk up to any Lexmark MFP, select the process they want to complete, put the document in the scanner, follow the onscreen prompts, and the required steps happen automatically in the background.
-The automated approach is eliminating the need to fax documents, courier or mail them between offices and it’s freeing up a great deal of square footage previously spent on hardcopy document storage.
+The automated approach is eliminating the need to fax documents, courier or post them between offices and it’s freeing up a great deal of square footage previously spent on hardcopy document storage.

 “If you can take paper out, then you contribute back to the good of the environment.
 So we consider managed print services and sustainability to be close kin,” said Farmer.